jaredloftus/profiles/ondeck/billbuchanan_checklive.md

 # Bill Buchanan

 ## Summary
-Bill Buchanan is an academic in expert in cryber security.
+Bill Buchanan is an academic and expert in cryber security.
 He leads the Centre for Distributed Computing, Networks and Security at Edinburgh Napier University.

 ## Bio
 Bill Buchanan is a cyber security expert and academic, working in a number of areas including crypotography, web-based infrastructures, e-Crime, e-Health and mobile computing.